 In February 2024, a supplier and related party to the Group filed an application to open bankruptcy proceedings ("creditor protection proceedings") against FPM, which was accepted by the relevant court for further consideration.
 The amount of debt claimed by the supplier of FPM was initially UAH2.2 million (US\$54 thousand as at 30 June 2024).
 The operation of FPM is not affected by this application and the supplier continued to provide its services to FPM.
-The amount of debt claimed by the supplier subsequently increased to UAH4.6 million (c.
-US\$113 thousand as at 30 June 2024).
-A preparatory court hearing was scheduled by the court for 12 March 2024.
+The amount of debt claimed by the supplier subsequently increased to LIAH4.6 million (c.
+LIS\$113 thousand as at 30 June 2024).
+A menaratroy court begins was scheduled by the court for 12 March 2024.
 This hearing did not take place and further hearings scheduled for 9 April 2024 and 30 April 2024 were also postponed.
+A preparatory hearing was scheduled for 4 June 2024 and 30 April 2024 were also postponed.
 A preparatory hearing was scheduled for 4 June 2024 and was rescheduled by the court to 30 July 2024.
 On 18 July 2024, FPM settled the outstanding debt to the supplier and FPM submitted all documents to the court for consideration at a hearing scheduled for 30 July 2024.
 This hearing has not taken place and the date of the hearing is currently not known.
 See Note 2 Basis of preparation for further information.